kohkimakimoto/essh/docs/modules.md

 `bash.indent` is [this code snippet](https://github.com/kohkimakimoto/essh/blob/master/modules%2Fbash%2Findex.lua#L3-L17).
 So the task displays indented output.

-`essh.require` is implemented by using [hashicorp/go-getter](https://github.com/hashicorp/go-getter).
+`import` is implemented by using [hashicorp/go-getter](https://github.com/hashicorp/go-getter).
 You can use git url and local filesystem path to specify a module path.

 Modules are installed automatically when Essh runs.
 The installed modules are stored in `.essh` directory.
 If you need to update installed modules, runs `essh --update`.